skmin-lab/unixmd/docs/source/keywords/bo/columbus.rst

-Columbus :cite:`Columbus` is one of famous free software for high-level ab initio quantum calculation.
+Columbus :cite:`Lischka2011` is one of famous free software for high-level ab initio quantum calculation.
 Similar with other software, it can do various types of fundamental quantum calculation.
 However, the major competitiveness of Columbus compare to other software is, it is mainly designed for calculate multi-reference calculations on electonic ground and excited states.
 This feature is indeed well suited